Kenosha unrest shooting: Detention and release

-Rittenhouse turned himself in to police in his home town of Antioch, Illinois about an hour after the shootings in Kenosha and was held in a juvenile facility in Illinois until he was extradited to Wisconsin on October 30, 2020.
+Rittenhouse returned to his hometown of Antioch, Illinois and turned himself in to police about an hour after the shootings in Kenosha and was held in a juvenile facility in Illinois until he was extradited to Wisconsin on October 30, 2020.
 He was released from detention on November 20, after posting $2 million bail.

 On January 22, 2021, the conditions of Rittenhouse's release were changed so that he could not consume alcohol, have access to firearms, or associate with persons or groups known to be a threat to others based on race or religion.
 These changes were made after Rittenhouse was seen on January 5 at a bar with his mother in Mt.
 Pleasant, Wisconsin, drinking beers and posing for pictures alongside five men who sang "Proud of Your Boy", a song used by members of the far-right Proud Boys political organization.
 In one photo with two of them, Rittenhouse flashed an "OK" sign, a hand gesture that some have associated with white supremacists.
-It has been reported that in 2017 the gesture was falsely linked on a blogging website with the letters "WP," for "White Power".

 On February 11, judge Bruce Schroeder denied a request by prosecutors for a $200,000 increase in Rittenhouse's bond, after Rittenhouse failed to file an address change within 48 hours of moving, stating that people out on bail often fail to update their address.
 Rittenhouse's attorney said that Rittenhouse had been staying at an undisclosed address out of concern for his safety.